Lapwell/Cnake-Game/README.md

 # Cnake Man

-A project to learn C. Based on classic snake with Pacman inspired levels and mechanics.
+A project to learn C and Raylib.
+Based on classic snake with Pacman inspired levels and mechanics.

-## Description

-A C project using Raylib to learn game development and the C programming language.
-Snake like player mechanics and Pacman-type levels.
 Collect fruits and powerups to complete levels while avoiding hazards.
 <br/><br/><br/>

 ## Getting Started